 In most cases, the appliance provides notes and further information on the action just carried out.

-To do this, press the i button.
-The note is shown for a few seconds.
+Touch the i field.
+The note is shown in the display for a few seconds.
+Use the rotary selector to scroll to the end of longer notes.